uyjulian/unpackpka/README.md

 # Usage

-First, download and extract the [Win32 version](https://github.com/uyjulian/unpackpka/releases/download/latest/unpackpka-win32.zip).
+First, download and extract the [Win32 version](https://github.com/uyjulian/unpackpka/releases/latest/download/unpackpka-win32.zip).
-Afterwards, drag and drop a single `.pka` file onto the executable.
+Afterwards, drag and drop a single `.pka` file onto the executable `unpackpka.exe`.
 `.pkg` files will be output in the same directory as `.pkg`.

 # Compatibility